 All financial aid offers are made for one year only.
 You must reapply each year and must be making satisfactory academic progress toward a degree with at least a C average to be considered for aid.
 Students not progressing satisfactorily are reviewed for any special or extenuating circumstances.

 The student's enrollment period for which financial assistance/aid is offered.
 The federal definition of academic year is July 1 through June 30.

 Students with questions concerning their financial aid offers should contact Student Financial Services.
 An appeal for reconsideration of an offer must be made in writing to Student Financial Services.
 A form is available on the SFS forms page and should be submitted with a letter addressing changes in circumstances and details concerning unusual expenses, special situations, or additional information not already presented in the financial aid application.

 A Financial Aid Appeals Committee meets regularly to discuss requests for reconsideration.
 Appeals are processed on a first come, first served basis and requests regarding returning student offers will be considered only after initial offers are completed for all returning students.

-An authorized user is a person/party with whom you wish to share access to your Wellesley Student Account Center (SAC).
-Students may set up other individuals (such as a parent, guardian, employer, scholarship agency, or other third party) as authorized users to retrieve account statements; view up-to-the-minute account activity; make and confirm payments; and enroll in an optional monthly payment plan.
-Any authorized user you establish will receive an email notification each time a new EBill is available.
-If your parent or guardian typically pays your term bill, Student Financial Services encourages you to establish that person as an authorized user.
-See
+A third party user is a person/party with whom you wish to share access to your Wellesley student financials account.
+Students may set up other individuals (such as a parent, guardian, employer, scholarship agency, or other third party) as third party users to view up-to-the-minute account activity; make and confirm payments; and enroll in a monthly payment plan.
+Any third party user you establish will receive an email notification with instructions to set up their Workday and Nelnet accounts.
+If your parent or guardian typically pays your bill, Student Financial Services encourages you to establish that person as a third party user.